Risk-averse Fair Multi-class Classification: Numerical method for solving the two-stage problem

+We note that our methods are described by individual risk measures for each of the classes but we believe that measuring classification errors with the same risk function facilitates fairness and might be more appropriate.
+To solve the two-stage problem \eqref{p:first-stage}-\eqref{p:second-stage}, we propose a specialized risk-averse multi-cut decomposition method.
+Our starting point is the risk-averse version of the multi-cut method in \cite{gulten2015two}.
+The method is called "multi-cut" because a separate approximations of the individual risk measures are constructed by cutting planes.
+The regularization term controls the length of the steps during each iteration bringing stability to the process.
+Additionally, our regularization method has the property of converging over unbounded regions.

+Note that we can view the set $\Ac_{\rm o}(c)$ as a subset of the unit simplex in $\Rb^{N}$ containing probability measures.
+The dual representation for $\varrho_{\rm o}$ becomes

-Similarly, the dual sets $\mathcal{A}_i$ associated with $\varrho_i$ become subsets of the unit simplex in $\Rb^{m_i}$ containing probability measures.
-The dual set for many popular risk measures is described in various works; see e.g., \cite{DDARriskbook}.
+Similarly, the dual sets $\mathcal{A}_i(P_i)$ associated with $\varrho_i$ become subsets of the unit simplex in $\Rb^{m_i}$ containing probability measures.
+The dual set of many popular risk measures is described analytically; see \cite{DDARriskbook}.

-In the course of the proposed iterative method, the set $\Ac_{\rm o}$ is approximated by a finite subset of measures $\{\mu^\kc, \kc=1,\ldots,k\}$ that are collected in each iteration.
+In the course of the proposed iterative method, the set $\Ac_{\rm o}$ is approximated by a finite subset of measures $\{\mu^\kc, \kc=1,\ldots,k\}$ that are collected at each iteration.
 The first-stage objective value is approximated by a variable $\alpha$ and the second-stage objective value of the $i$-th scenario is approximated by $r_i$.
-According to \eqref{eq:obj-cut-source}, we construct the following cuts:
+According to \eqref{eq:obj-cut-source}, we construct the following cut (approximating tangent plane) at iteration $k$:

-The subgradients $\mu_i^k$, $i=1,\ldots,N$ at iteration $k$ are calculated by identifying those elements in $\Ac_{\rm o}$ that satisfy the following relation for the second stage risk $R^k$ calculated at that iteration:

-The constraints \eqref{eq:obj-cut}, which may be called the objective cuts, approximate the first-stage objective from below.
-For the second-stage problem of the $i$-th scenario, let $\pi_{ij}^k$ stand for the optimal Lagrange multipliers associated with the inequality constraints
+The subgradient $\mu_i^k$, $i\in\Jc$ at iteration $k$ are calculated by identifying those elements in $\Ac_{\rm o}$ for which the maximum in \eqref{eq:obj-cut-source} is attained.
+The constraint \eqref{eq:obj-cut}, which may be called an objective cut, approximates the first-stage objective function from below.
+For the second-stage problem of the $i$-th scenario, let $\pi_{j\ell}^i$ stand for the optimal Lagrange multipliers associated with the inequality constraints

-where $\vartheta_j^k= (v^{jk},\gamma_j^k)$ for $j=1,\ldots,N$ stands for the first-stage decision variables at the $k$-th iteration of the method.
+where $\vartheta^{jk}$ for $j\in\Jc$ stands for the first-stage decision variables at the $k$-th iteration of the method.
 Further, let $D_i$ denote the expanded data matrix for class $i$: